 With Bitrise’s iOS device testing solution, you can run iOS tests on physical devices without having to set up and register your own devices: you just need to use our dedicated Steps and set the device type(s) on which you want to test your app.
 There are no limits to using the Step, other than your overall build time limit.

 Our device testing solution is based on Firebase Test Lab: it uses real, production devices running in a Google data center to test your app.
 The devices are flashed with updated APIs and have customizable locale settings.
 You can find the resulting logs, videos and screenshots on Bitrise.

 Running device tests for iOS apps ⚓

-Xcode Build for testing for iOS performs xcodebuild’s
+The Xcode Build for testing for iOS performs the

-build-for-testing action: it builds the tests defined in your iOS project’s Xcode scheme.
-The Step exports a .zip file that contains your test directory (by default, it’s Debug-iphoneos) and the
+build-for-testing action: it builds the tests defined in your iOS app’s Xcode scheme.
+The Step exports a .zip file that contains your test directory (by default, it’s

 To use this Step, you will need code signing files for the test app: we recommend using codesigndoc to export the necessary files!

 The iOS Device Testing Step takes the path to this .zip file - exported as an Environment Variable - as input to run your tests and export the test results to Bitrise.

 - Check that you enabled Device Testing for the app.